Guidance

 There are a range of entrenched social problems which, due to their intersecting nature, have been consistently challenging to address through conventional approaches to public service commissioning.
 Social outcomes partnerships (SOPs) create partnerships between the public, private and voluntary sectors to help solve these challenges through a clear focus upon delivering the outcomes and real world impact we want to see.

-In the UK, SOPs are also widely referred to as Social Impact Bonds (SIBs).
+In the UK, SOPs have also been widely referred to as Social Impact Bonds (SIBs).
 Outside the UK, several different terms are used.
 For example, they are called Social Impact Partnerships or Social Impact Contracts in Europe, Pay For Success schemes in the US, and Social Benefit Bonds in Australia.
 Regardless of the term used, all of these programmes are fundamentally partnerships that focus on achieving better outcomes and on measuring the real world impact on people in the most vulnerable situations.

 SIB Overview - YouTube video